davidpet/projects/README.md

 # ToDo

+1. Update openai api version and APIs used (1.0.0 and above breaks the APIs)
 1. Find all ToDo items throughout the repos and consolidate and/or monitor with some kind of automation.

 - in the short term, the most important ones are in the BUILD file for SpaceBot